 I , on the other hand, was born and grew up in South Africa.
 I am white.
 I was born in the early 1980s when the apartheid regime was crumbling.

-Recently, I watched the documentary about her life on Netflix and I identified with this wild spirit within her.
+Recently, I watched a documentary about her life on Netflix and I identified with this wild spirit within her.
 A spirit demanding justice.
 She was a person who had a name but couldn’t truly own it.

 The song ends with her singing